 I accept no liability for any damage caused by any means nor through the action, or inaction of those involved.

-Should any of the following instructions cause your computer, your SplashTop/ExpressGate installation to either cease functioning, start giving random errors or start sexually assaulting co-workers; you are on your own.
+Should any of the following instructions cause your computer, your SplashTop/ExpressGate installation to either cease functioning, start giving random errors or tearing up toilet paper in your living room; you are on your own.

 Right, now that we have dispensed with the legalities of everything (and covering my arse) lets get started.